 With those goals, FCP started looking for a way to keep their tenants in the building at breakfast, lunch, and dinner while also driving traffic to their shops and services.

-The new web-based interface, based on Agility CMS, allowed FCP shoppers to access and search menus from food court tenants easily, arrange catering orders, and schedule deliveries with popular providers like UberEats, Ritual, and Foodora, all with a quick swipe or click of a mouse.
+The new web-based interface, based on Agility CMS, allowed FCP shoppers to access and search menus from food court tenants easily, arrange catering orders, and schedule deliveries with popular providers like UberEats, Ritual, and Foodora, with a quick swipe or click of a mouse.

 After implementation, FCP was able to extend the ongoing evolution of their food program, helping them win a gold award for best Canadian Shopping Centre by The International Council of Shopping Centers (ICSC).